InspectorChocolatey/Example-Libraries/NJ.Common.Video/README.md

-# Requires AviSharp nuget package
+# This project uses the following nuget package(s): SharpAVI